GT Bicycles: GT Bicycles Inc.

 In 1980, GT Bicycles Inc. released their first complete bike, the GT Pro, and began to sponsor BMX racers such as Lee Medlin and Denny Davidow.
 GT's first magazine ad appeared in Bicycle Motocross Action (BMX Action) in the January 1980 issue.

 For the 1981 season, GT released five models: Junior, Expert, 24, 26 and Pro.
 The models would stay this way until 1984, when their first freestyle bike was released, the Pro Performer.

 In 1983, GT signed freestyle BMX riders Bob Morales and Eddie Fiola to design and eventually ride a new freestyle bike the Pro Performer.
 At the time, the Performer was the only other dedicated freestyle bike besides the Haro Freestyler.
-The unique bent down tube was instantly recognizable and a design and marketing game changer which became a trademark look for GT.
-Bob Morales eventually left GT to focus on his own company DYNO Designs while Eddie Fiola became arguably the most famous and popular BMX personality of the 1980s until his contract was not renewed in 1987.
+The unique bent down tube became a trademark look for GT.
+Bob Morales eventually left GT to focus on his own company DYNO Designs while Eddie Fiola continued as a famous BMX personality of the 1980s until his contract was not renewed in 1987.

 In 1985, GT bought BMX accessories and apparel company Dyno.
 Bob Morales said "GT Bicycles made an offer to buy Dyno.
 I accepted their offer because Dyno was severely under-capitalized and in need of investment.
 I negotiated a contract with GT to design bicycle frames and components and to consult on a marketing strategy for them."
 Morales developed a line of Dyno frames and bicycles for GT.
 Dyno also produced a line of clothing apparel and shoes under the Dyno brand.
 1985 also saw GT produce their first Mountain bike for the emerging sport and market.

 Robinson Racing was acquired by GT Bicycles in 1987 from founder Chuck Robinson due to financial troubles with the company.
 Chuck went to work for GT and did promotion for them as well as heading up the South America sales because he spoke Spanish as well as other languages.
 Robinson Racing was founded in the late 1970s after Chuck worked for DG BMX and Webco Bikes Inc.

 In 1989, GT Bicycles acquired Auburn Cycles, another company that Bob Morales started along with Todd Huffman only one year earlier.
 Originally, Auburn was going to be Honda Cycles but the Honda Motor Corp. pulled out at the last minute, declining to license the name.
 Bob and Todd continued with the project and Huffman came up with the Auburn name with Bob designing the original logo.
 When Auburn merged into GT, Huffman was hired by GT to manage the brand in addition to his Marketing Director title.
 GT produced Auburn frames and bicycles until 1997.

 The same year, GT acquired Powerlite.
 Powerlite was founded in 1977 by Steve Rink in Orange County, California as a frame for the Peddlepower bike shop called the Peddlepower SR. In early 1979, this would change and the decals would read Powerlite.
 The company name was resurrected as an independent in 2002 as Powerlite Bicycles USA, which produces BMX racing bikes and accessories.